 How does counselling for parents work?

-Couples counselling sessions for parents are available at our local centres across Scotland, accessing our counselling services and support is simple.
+Couples counselling sessions for parents are available using our online counselling service.

 Sessions last between 50 minutes and 1 hour with a trained counsellor.
 The counsellor will ask some questions about your relationship and what you would like to achieve, as a couple, with counselling.